thiesgerken/esphome-philips-ep2231/README.md

 - integrate calc'n'clean & descaling LED status, and properly test the actions
 - figure out how the checksum calculation works in order to discard invalid messages
 - if someone else wants to use this: proper i18n; the status texts are localized to german at the moment (because that's the way I like to have it in the HA UI)
+- seems like when starting without a cleaning cycle, then hot water doesn't work properly
+- estimate power consumption

 ## Configuration variables